Nurse anesthetist schools are now ranked using…

 All data obtained offers a time stamp of: 2/28/2016.
 Every year when we update nurse anesthetist school rankings, we will obtain the most recent data from the COA.

-This year’s rankings are based only on ONE YEAR’s worth of data.
+This year’s rankings are based only on TWO YEAR’s worth of data.
 We realize that an average over several years is ideal, as smaller class sizes tend to exaggerate minor fluctuations.
 We will offer averaged scores in future years (we didn’t have enough data to complete them this time around).

 We chose not to use any self-reported data, except when COA data was unavailable or if the data provided was not mathematically possible (1% attrition when the school has a class size of 20.)
 All schools with information different than COA are noted in the results.